-Industry focus: STEM Mentorship/coaching
+- Mentorship/coaching

-Networking/exchanges
+- Networking/exchanges

-Training/skill building
+- Training/skill building

+- Education support

+- Job search & prep
-and is the first international forum to unite eminent women scientists from the developing and developed worlds with the objective of strengthening their role in the development process and promoting their representation in

-scientific and technological leadership.
+Founded in 1987, OWSD a program unit of UNESCO and is the first international forum to unite eminent women scientists from the developing and developed worlds with the objective of strengthening their role in the development process and promoting their representation in scientific and technological leadership.
 OWSD provides research training, career development and networking opportunities for women scientists throughout the developing world at different stages in their careers.
 Programs include early career and PhD fellowships, and full PhD scholarships.